 Are lottery tickets a component of your retirement program?
-Then you sound like a risk-taker when it comes to investing.
+Then you sound like an extreme risk-taker when it comes to investing.
 Do you throw up every time you hear that the stock market dropped?
 Then odds are you are a conservative investor.

 It can be very difficult to see your own attitude toward risk objectively.
 If you have a trusted investment advisor, she or he can help you soberly assess your level of risk tolerance.
 Online risk assessment tools are another objective way to gain insight.
 Most investment websites have such tools that you can use for free.
 If you take several of them and get similar answers, you can feel reasonably confident the assessments are correct.